Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 This casserole is my go-to when I’m craving something warm, hearty, and comforting.
 It’s like a big hug in casserole form—savory chicken, creamy filling, and flaky crescent rolls that bake up golden and buttery.

-I love how the mixed veggies and potatoes come together with the chicken for a hearty, one-dish meal that satisfies even the pickiest eaters.
 Plus, it’s ridiculously easy to make—just layer the crescent dough, stir everything together, top, and bake!

-Why You’ll Love This Recipe
+Why You’ll Love This Chicken Pot Pie Casserole

-• Kid-friendly and picky-eater approved
+• Family-friendly and picky-eater approved

 Ingredients Needed